scipy/scipy/doc/source/tutorial/stats.rst

 understands it), but doesn't use the available data very efficiently.
 Kernel density estimation (KDE) is a more efficient tool for the same task.
-The :func:`gaussian_kde` estimator can be used to estimate the PDF of univariate as well as multi-variate data.
-It works best if the data is uni-modal.
+The :func:`gaussian_kde` estimator can be used to estimate the PDF of univariate as well as multivariate data.
+It works best if the data is unimodal.

 Univariate estimation